hofmand/dir2ml/README.md

 </metalink>
 ```

-## Limitations ##
+## Limitations
 * Windows only but the code uses only standard C/C++ (no MFC/.NET, etc.) so compiling for other operating systems should not be an issue.
-* Single threaded so `mlbuilder` is CPU-bound when the storage device is sufficiently fast.
+* Single threaded so `mlbuilder` is CPU-bound, especially when the storage device is fast.
-* If you're processing a directory with millions of files, you may run out of memory because the XML file isn't written until the very end.
+* `mlbuilder` may run out of memory when processing a directory containing millions of files because the XML file isn't written until the very end.
 If you run into this problem, please  [open an issue](https://github.com/hofmand/metalink-builder/issues).
 * Only one *base-url* can be specified.
 * Only MD5, SHA-1, and SHA-256 hashes are currently supported.

+## Future Plans
+* Create `.magnet` links for each file
+* Support multiple `country-code`/`base-url` pairs
+* Deep-inspect archive files?

-## Built With ##
+## Built With
-* Microsoft Visual Studio 2015
+* Microsoft Visual Studio 2015; targeting x64, Unicode

 ## Authors
 Derek Hofmann